 - You should be able to print your document or file.

 You may also clear print queue by using command prompt.

 - Search command or CMD in the search box, and run command prompt as administrator.
 Click yes to allow if prompted.

 - Then type del %systemroot%\System32\spool\printers\* /Q and press enter.
-This will delete all print queue from your PC.
+This will delete all print queues from your PC.
 Alternatively, you can copy and paste the command.

 - Print queue should be cleared. type exit and press enter to close.

-- Proceed to print again your file or document.
+- Proceed to print your file or document again.